learn-co-curriculum/phase-1-project-review-guidelines/README.md

    best practices. (~10 minutes)
 2. Explain your code from execution point to exit point.
 You will also be asked questions that test your knowledge of JS fundamentals.
 Use the best technical vocabulary you can.
-We’ll help you with the words you can’t remember or those you find difficult to pronounce. (~15-20 minutes)
+We'll help you with the words you can't remember or those you find difficult to pronounce. (~15-20 minutes)
 3. Refactor code and add new functionality. (~15-20 minutes)